Charles III of Spain: Conflict with the Holy See

 In March 1735 a new discord developed between Rome and Naples.
 In Rome, it was discovered that the Bourbons had confined Roman citizens in the basement of Palazzo Farnese, which was the personal property of King Charles; people were brought there to impress them into the newborn Neapolitan army.
-Thousands of inhabitants in the town of Trastevere stormed the palace to liberate them.
+Thousands of inhabitants in the suburb of Trastevere stormed the palace to liberate them.
 The riot then degenerated into pillage.
 Next, the crowd directed itself toward the embassy of Spain in Piazza di Spagna.
 During the clashes that followed, several Bourbon soldiers were killed, including an officer.
 The disturbances spread to the town of Velletri, where the population attacked Spanish troops on the road to Naples.

 The episode was perceived as a serious affront to the Bourbon court.
 Consequently, the Spanish and Neapolitan ambassadors left Rome, the seat of the papacy, while apostolic nuncios were dismissed from Madrid and Naples.
 The regiments of Bourbon troops invaded the Papal States.
 The threat was such that some of the gates of Rome were barred and the civil guard was doubled.
 Velletri was occupied and forced to pay 8000 crowns for the occupation.
 Ostia was sacked, while Palestrina avoided the same fate by the payment of a ransom of 16,000 crowns.

 The commission of cardinals to whom the case was assigned decided to send a delegation of prisoners of Trastevere and Velletri to Naples as reparations.
 The papal subjects were punished with just a few days in jail and then, after seeking royal pardon, were granted it.
 The Neapolitan king subsequently managed to iron out his differences with the Pope, after long negotiations, through the mediation of its ambassador in Rome, Cardinal Acquaviva, the archbishop Giuseppe Spinelli and the chaplain Celestino Galiani.
 The agreement was achieved on 12 May 1738.

 After the death of Pope Clement in 1740, he was replaced by Pope Benedict XIV, who the following year allowed the creation of a concordat with the Kingdom of Naples.
 This allowed the taxation of certain property of the clergy, the reduction of the number of the ecclesiastical, and the limitation of their immunity and autonomy of justice via the creation of a mixed tribunal.

 Choice of name

 Charles was the seventh king of that name to rule Naples, but he never styled himself Charles VII.
 He was known simply as Charles of Bourbon (Italian: Carlo di Borbone).
-This was intended to emphasize that he was the first king of Naples to live there, and to mark the discontinuity between him and previous rulers named Charles, specifically his predecessor, the Habsburg Charles VI.
+This was intended to emphasize that he was the first King of Naples to live there, and to mark the discontinuity between him and previous rulers named Charles, specifically his predecessor, the Habsburg Charles VI.

 In Sicily, he was known as Charles III of Sicily and of Jerusalem, using the ordinal III rather than V. The Sicilian people had not recognized Charles I of Naples (Charles d'Anjou) as their sovereign (they rebelled against him), nor Emperor Charles, whom they also disliked.